AERO-MPPI: Anchor-Guided Ensemble Trajectory Optimization for Agile Mapless Drone Navigation: Experiment

 \subsubsection{Hardware details}

 We deployed our method on a 380 mm quadrotor platform weighing 1.65 kg, equipped with a Livox Mid-360 LiDAR, a PX4-based embedded autopilot, and a Jetson Orin NX 16 GB onboard computer (see Fig.~\ref{fig:real_experiment}).
 The PX4 Extended Kalman Filter (EKF) runs at 100 Hz, fusing IMU measurements with Fast-LIO2 localization~\cite{fastlio22022} to provide high-frequency pose estimates.
-Using these estimates, AERO-MPPI runs on the Jetson’s GPU for real-time inference and replans at 50 Hz to generate control commands that the PX4 autopilot executes.
+Using these estimates, AERO-MPPI replans control sequences at 10 Hz on the Jetson GPU, while the PX4 autopilot executes the commands at 50 Hz in a receding-horizon manner.